 \section{Abstract}

 Rare cancers affect millions of people worldwide each year.
 However, estimating incidence or mortality rates associated with rare cancers presents important difficulties and poses new statistical methodological challenges.
-In this paper, we expand the collection of multivariate spatio-temporal models by introducing adaptable shared interactions to enable a comprehensive analysis of both incidence and cancer mortality in rare cancer cases.
-These models allow the modulation of spatio-temporal interactions between incidence and mortality, allowing for changes in their relationship over time.
+In this paper, we expand the collection of multivariate spatio-temporal models by introducing adaptable shared spatio-temporal components to enable a comprehensive analysis of both incidence and cancer mortality in rare cancer cases.
+These models allow the modulation of spatio-temporal effects between incidence and mortality, allowing for changes in their relationship over time.
 The new models have been implemented in INLA using r-generic constructions.
-We conduct a simulation study to evaluate the performance of the new spatio-temporal models in terms of sensitivity and specificity.
-Results show that multivariate spatio-temporal models with flexible shared interaction outperform conventional multivariate spatio-temporal models with independent interactions.
-We use these models to analyze incidence and mortality data for pancreatic cancer and leukaemia among males across 142 administrative healthcare districts of Great Britain over a span of nine biennial periods (2002-2019).
+We conduct a simulation study to evaluate the performance of the new spatio-temporal models.
+Our results show that multivariate spatio-temporal models incorporating a flexible shared spatio-temporal term outperform conventional multivariate spatio-temporal models that include specific spatio-temporal effects for each health outcome.
+We use these models to analyze incidence and mortality data for pancreatic cancer and leukaemia among males across 142 administrative health care districts of Great Britain over a span of nine biennial periods (2002-2019).

 \textbf{Keywords: } leukaemia, multivariate disease mapping, pancreatic cancer, spatio-temporal shared component models